larryaasen/dive/packages/dive_ui/README.md

 Dive is a Flutter toolkit for video recording and streaming.
 The dive_ui package is part of the Dive toolkit and is a complete set of widgets to build the next generation of Flutter media apps.
-There are many widgets in this package and plent of examples.
+This package relies heavily on the [dive](https://pub.dev/packages/dive) package but remains platform indepenent.
+There are many widgets in this package and plenty of examples.

 # Video Widgets
 * DiveSourceCard - stack, gear menu, child